 Coasteering Kit & Equipment

 Coasteering prices include the use of our kit; a wetsuit, helmet, buoyancy aid, wetsuit gloves, socks and hoods.
 A number of frequent visitors are keen to buy their own kit, seeking our advice about pricing and what’s suitable.
-Here’s a guide to the Coasteering kit we supply for our adventure activities.
+Here’s a guide to the Coasteering kit we supply for our adventure activities and some affordable recommendations.

 C-Skins Surf School / Adventure range has been designed specifically to cope with the highly demanding environment found in the Surf School, Coasteering and Adventure markets.
 We highly recommend the Legend a great retail alternative : 'The name says it all...
 The continually evolving Legend just gets better and better.
 Ultra Stretch Xtend neoprene through the upper body give great stretch and freedom while paddling, and the Anti-Freeze chest lining keeps you warmer than any other wetsuit available at this price level.'